 Rotimi Fani-Kayode's photographs constitute a profound narrative of sexual and cultural difference – seminal in their exploration of the politics of desire, diaspora, displacement, spirituality and the black male body.
 Although his career was cut short by his untimely death at the age of 34, Fani-Kayode remains one of the most significant names in the history of black photography.

-Autograph's retrospective exhibition of Fani-Kayode's photographs, in partnership with Light Work, will tour to the Maria & Alberto de la Cruz Art Gallery at Georgetown University in 2022.
+Autograph's retrospective exhibition of Fani-Kayode's photographs, in partnership with Light Work, toured to the Maria & Alberto de la Cruz Art Gallery at Georgetown University.

 His photographs have been exhibited internationally since 1985, with numerous solo and group exhibitions in Europe, America and Africa.
 In 2003, his work featured in the African Pavilion at the 50th Venice Biennale, Italy and today his works are represented in major public and private collectors including Tate, Guggenheim Museum; Victoria & Albert Museum; The Walther Collection; The Hutchins Center; Kiasma-Museum of Contemporary Art; and the collection of Yinka Shonibare CBE, amongst others.

 Autograph is a place to see things differently.
 Since 1988, we have championed photography that explores issues of race, identity, representation, human rights and social justice, sharing how photographs reflect lived experiences and shape our understanding of ourselves and others.Donate Join our mailing list